myAILabs/myailabs.github.io/src/data/blog/labs/lab2-top-tabs-visual-context.md

 ## Overview

 Custom 2x2 and 3x3 tab views should help AI Agent owners to quickly understand the agent status and context (in dev or monetization stage) and take action.
+Other structures, such as 3x4, could be used to review side by side the AI Agent's Leaner Canvas prompts and their cross-business model results.

 ## List of Experiments